AvishkaBS/YT_Downloader/README.md

    ![Picture4](https://user-images.githubusercontent.com/98567144/154829702-6ceae6ce-7e17-4460-b087-f8a90b50041b.png)

 **Instructions**

+    Make sure all requirements and additional libraries are completed according to the requirements.txt file and app.yaml before deploying the application.

     Step 1.
 Create a new project on google cloud and deploy project files in the Google Cloud platform Step 2 open the web application from google cloud